ccp5UK/dl-poly/documentation/source/UserManual/construction_and_execution/ewald_precision.rst

 transform down each direction per domain is a multiple of 2, 3 and 5 only, which is due to the GPFA code (single 1D FFT) which the DaFT implementation relies on.
-This allowes for greater flexiblity than the power of 2 multiple restriction in DL_POLY_4 predicessor, DL_POLY_3.
+This allowes for greater flexiblity than the power of 2 multiple restriction in DL_POLY_5's predecessor, DL_POLY_3.
 As a consequence, however, execution on different processor decompositions may lead to different working lengths of the k-vectors/FFT transforms and therefore slightly different SPME forces/energies whithin the same